MUSS: Multilevel Subset Selection for Relevance and Diversity: Multilevel Subset Selection

 Note that the entire objective can be multiplied by a positive constant without changing the optimal solution.
 As such, different scaled variations of the diversity term can be represented with the same objective.
 For example, one can consider using an average distance for diversity, and this would lead to the same optimization problem with a different choice of \( \lambda \).

 The optimization involves maximizing a function with a cardinality constraint, which is a well-known NP-hard problem.
 Therefore, our solution uses a greedy selection strategy similar to \mmr{}.
 However, a direct application of \mmr{} might not be practical for large sets.
-Distributed approach of \dgds{} partially addresses this problem, but it still has a bottleneck in the final selection from the union of points selected from partitions.
+Distributed approach of \dgds{} partially addresses this problem, but with a bottleneck in the final selection from the union of points selected from partitions.